venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/security-between-the-sap-system-and-the-adapter.md

  For this reason, you must provide a security mechanism to help ensure appropriate levels of authorization, authentication, data privacy, and data integrity for data exchanges between the adapter and the SAP system.

 > [!IMPORTANT]
->  The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] surfaces the **AcceptCredentialsInUri** binding property.
+>  The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] surfaces the <strong>AcceptCredentialsInUri</strong> binding property.
 This property determines whether SAP system credentials are permitted in the connection URI.
-By default, **AcceptCredentialsInUri** is false and the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] throws an exception if credentials are included in the URI.
+By default, <strong>AcceptCredentialsInUri</strong> is false and the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] throws an exception if credentials are included in the URI.
 For more information, see [Read about BizTalk Adapter for mySAP Business Suite binding properties](../../adapters-and-accelerators/adapter-sap/read-about-biztalk-adapter-for-mysap-business-suite-binding-properties.md).

  One possible mechanism for helping to provide more security across the network is Internet Protocol Security (IPsec).
 IPsec is a framework of open standards for protecting communications over Internet Protocol (IP) networks.

  The user name and password are specified as clear text in the connection URI.
-The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] provides a number of methods through which you can more securely supply these credentials.
+The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] provides a number of methods through which you can more securely supply these credentials.

 -   For information about how to more securely provide SAP system credentials in BizTalk solutions, see [Security with the SAP adapter and BizTalk Server](../../adapters-and-accelerators/adapter-sap/security-with-the-sap-adapter-and-biztalk-server.md).